fflowio/mobile_game/README.md

 ### 8.3 Call the card category match

-In the cardCanGoInSet() method, add an 'else if' statement, which uses the categoryMatch() test to find out if this card fits int he set.
-The whole method ends up like this:
+In the cardCanGoInSet() method, add an 'else if' statement, which uses the categoryMatch() test to find out if this card fits in the set.

+Once you've added the new 'else if', the whole method contents look like this:

 ```
   if (set.length == 4) {